iterative/dvc.org/public/static/docs/command-reference/import.md

 Note that import stages are considered always locked, meaning that if you run `dvc repro`, they won't be updated.
-Use `dvc update` or [re-import](#example-fixed-revisions-re-importing) them to update the downloaded data artifact from the source project.
+Use `dvc update` or [re-import](#example-fixed-revisions-re-importing) them to update the downloaded data artifact from the source repo.

 ## Options